 - Raw Distortion

-If you register your interface, you’ll also get a free bonus chorus/vibrato pedal that sounds awesome.
+If you register your interface, you’ll also get a free bonus chorus/vibrato pedal that sounds awesome (it's one of my favorite chorus plugins).
 You also will have the opportunity down the line to purchase over 90 different plugins developed by UAD.
 Just be sure to wait for the frequent sales that UAD has.

 Apollo Solo’s Included Software